AnkitMishra47/EmployeeManagementSystem/README.md

 - It basic use is to manage employee details like first name , email , etc.
 - It is based on MVC architecture.
 - It's view component basically has 4 components :
-- Index/Home , Add-employee ,update-employee , view-employee-details , delete-employee
+  Index(Home) , Add-employee ,update-employee , view-employee-details , delete-employee